KK945/ML-Practise/README.md

 # ML-Practise

-ML in Natural language processing
+-ML in Natural language processing
+-CNN on Satellite images